Rafigzada/Adaptive-RAG/README.md

 ## Requirements

-To run the project locally or on a teammate's machine, you need to set up the environment with all the necessary dependencies.
+To run the project locally, you need to set up the environment with all the necessary dependencies.

 ### 1. Install Anaconda Navigator